altafang/FV_with_petsc/README.md

 1. First download the latest `.tar.gz` release from [here](http://www.mcs.anl.gov/petsc/download/index.html).
 2. Untar it by executing the command `tar -xvf <tarball filename here>`.
 3. Make or identify a directory where you want the installation to go, for example `/home/<username>/software/`.
 4. Enter the untarred directory and execute `./configure ` with the options described below.
+Beforehand, you may need to execute `export PETSC_DIR=$PWD`.
+To finish installing, follow the instructions provided by the output of `./configure`.
 5. Add to your `~/.bash_profile` a line that says something like `export PETSC_DIR=/home/<username>/software/petsc-3.6.3/` where 3.6.3 is replaced with your version number.

 If you are on a shared cluster that already has some software for scientific computing installed, try the following `./configure ` options: